soixantecircuits/zhaoxiangjs/README.md

 # PM2

 If you're using Zhaoxiang with PM2, be sure to power on the camera before power on the computer to prevent errors.
 If camera isn't detected, power off/on the camera, and then restart the mp2 app.

+#Crop

+There is a crop, please fill your dimension in the config.json file, the crop begin in the top left corner of image, as displayed in front view.